-The Global Antibiotic Research and Development Partnership (GARDP) is a not-for-profit research and development organization accelerating the development of new and improved treatments for drug-resistant infections.
+The Global Antibiotic Research and Development Partnership (GARDP) is a not-for-profit organization developing new treatments for drug-resistant infections that pose the greatest threat to health.
 GARDP works with partners to ensure sustainable access to treatments, promoting responsible use and affordability to all in need.

 Antibiotics radically transformed our world by making previously incurable illnesses treatable and allowing medical procedures like chemotherapy and operations to be performed safely.
 Millions of lives have been saved and our well-being and lifespans improved as a result.
 This remarkable progress is threatened by antibiotic resistance and requires an urgent global response.

 GARDP mobilizes partners to develop new and improved antibiotics.
 In partnership with governments, the private sector, academia and civil society, we are embracing innovative solutions to antibiotic resistance.

 Created by the World Health Organization (WHO) and Drugs for Neglected Diseases initiative (DNDi), GARDP is essential to delivering on the Global Action Plan on Antimicrobial Resistance.

 “The rise of drug-resistant bacteria is jeopardizing decades of progress and threatening our ability to prevent and treat infections that were once easy to treat.
 The Global Antibiotic Research and Development Partnership is an essential element of delivering the Global Action Plan on Antimicrobial Resistance.”

 Drug resistance is responsible for more than 700,000 deaths a year.
 Babies and children are losing their lives to treatable diseases like sepsis.
 The spread of drug-resistant sexually transmitted infections has devastating consequences on reproductive health and heightens the risk of HIV transmission.
 One in ten hospital patients will contract some form of infection and are increasingly dying due to the lack of effective medicines.